Resettlement in the United States of America

 How does resettlement in America work?
 What happens when you are a refugee in the USA?
 Learn about arriving in the USA as a refugee and find information that will help you understand about life in America.

 Arriving in the United States

 When you first arrive in the United States, you will probably be greeted at the airport by volunteers from your resettlement agency.
-They will take you to your apartment.
+They will take you to your new home.
 The organization that is helping you only has a small amount of money to find you a place to live.
-This means the apartment might be small and might only have a few things in it.
+So your home might be small apartment.
+It might only have a few things in it.
 American families probably donated household items, such as a bed and table, for your apartment.